CERC-Genomic-Medicine/Phenotype_Filtering_Tool/Phenotype_filtering/Continuous/readme.md

 *** click on Continuous_filter ***
 ```
 * Continuous_filter requieres __in the same directory as the executable__ a file named Continuous_data.json and an images/ directory (with images associated with each phenotype with N_unique > 1).
 All these file should be produced with the Script_statistics_continuous_variable.py.
-* Flags can be adjusted using the options in the Script_statistics_continuous_variable.py
+* Flags can be adjusted using the options in the Script_statistics_continuous_variable.py optional inputs